kenn0626/kenn/README.md

-A Redis GUI client, By java
+A Redis GUI client, By java, developing